whitakerchancellor/hackernews/README.md

 ## Screenshots

 What the application looks like when it has been launched.
 You can filter the table by typing in a new search term and hitting the Search button.
 If you reload the application, the last search term will be remembered.
-You can dismiss a search result by hitting the dismiss button on a search result.
+You can dismiss a search result by hitting the Dismiss button on a search result.
 ![](/images/Screenshot1.PNG)

 If the search exceeds 100 results, you can scroll down to the bottom and hit the More button to load more results.